Kong/docs.konghq.com/app/_hub/kong-inc/acl/how-to/_examples.md

 title: ACL Examples
 ---

-## ACL Configuration with Kong Gateway
+## ACL configuration with {{site.base_gateway}}

-In this example, we will cover a common use case: As an API Owner, you want to regulate access based on the type of request methods and consumer groups.
-Specifically, our goal is to allow consumers in the dev group to perform GET, POST, and PUT requests on all routes, while reserving the DELETE request functionality exclusively for consumers in the admin group.
+This example covers a common use case: as an API owner, you want to regulate access based on the type of request methods and consumer groups.
+Specifically, the goal is to allow consumers in the dev group to perform GET, POST, and PUT requests on all routes, while reserving the DELETE request functionality exclusively for consumers in the admin group.

 ### Create consumer groups